 The 2008 Election Model projection exactly matched Obama’s 365 electoral votes and was within 0.2% of his 52.9% share, 9.5 million margin.
 But the forecast was too conservative.
 It was based on final likely voter (LV) polls that had Obama leading by 7%.
 Final registered voter (RV) polls had him leading by 13% – before undecided voters were allocated.
 The landslide was denied.

-As always, the Final 2008 National Exit Poll was forced to match the recorded vote with impossible numbers and required 12 million more returning Bush than Kerry voters.
-As in 2004, the Final implied that that more Bush 2004 voters returned to vote in 2008 than were alive.
-Bush won the recorded vote by just 3.0 million.
+The Final 2008 National Exit Poll was forced to match the recorded vote by assuming there were 12 million more returning Bush than Kerry voters.
+Just as in 2004, the Final implies that more Bush 2004 voters than were alive returned to vote in 2008.
+Bush won the 2004 recorded vote by just 3.0 million.
 Kerry won the state exit polls by 52-47%.
 Assuming Kerry’s exit poll margin was correct, one would expect approximately 7 million more returning Kerry voters than Bush voters – a 19 million difference from the Final 2008 NEP.

 The CNN 2008 Election site shows Obama winning by 66.88-58.43 million votes, an 8.55 million margin.
 The final recorded vote was 69.50-59.95, a 9.55 million margin, exactly 1.0 million higher.
 Why has CNN not updated the 2008 Election website to include the final 4.15 million votes of which Obama had 63.1%?